mdinacer/innuora-web/src/content/guides/en/getting-started/understanding-your-first-session.md

 ---
 title: "Understanding Your First Therapy Session: What to Expect with Innuora"
+description: >-
-description: "Detailed guide to your first AI therapy session.
-Learn what happens, how to prepare, and how to get the most value from your initial conversation."
+  Detailed guide to your first AI therapy session.
+Learn what happens, how to prepare, and how to get the most value from your initial conversation.
-slug: "understanding-your-first-session"
+slug: understanding-your-first-session
-category: "getting-started"
+category: getting-started
-contentType: "guide"
+contentType: guide
-intent: "supportive"
+intent: supportive
+keywords:
+  - first therapy session
-keywords: ["first therapy session", "what to expect therapy", "AI therapy first time", "therapy preparation"]
+  - what to expect therapy
+  - AI therapy first time
+  - therapy preparation
 searchVolume: 2400
-priority: "high"
+priority: high
 featured: true
 readingTime: 6
-relatedCbtModules: ["cognitive", "behavioral_activation", "mindfulness"]
+relatedCbtModules:
+  - cognitive
+  - behavioral_activation
+  - mindfulness
-targetEmotions: ["nervousness", "uncertainty", "hope", "readiness"]
+targetEmotions:
+  - nervousness
+  - uncertainty
+  - hope
+  - readiness
 publishedAt: "2025-01-27"
 draft: false
 ---